segment-boneyard/request-size-log-middleware/Readme.md

 # request-size-log-middleware

-  Log a request if the request body or response body is too large.
+  Log an [express](https://github.com/visionmedia/express) request if the request body or response body is too large.

 ## Example